uswds/uswds-proposals/proposals/_proposal-template.md

 - Are there common ways this type of component is misused?
 - Are there similar interactions that would be better supported by other components?
-- What kind of content should not be added to this component?
+- What kind of content should teams _not_ use with this component?

 ## 3. Usability and accessibility